How to start a cinema

 • The largest auditoria to have a small raised stage area capable of lecture and business presentation uses.
 This auditorium should have good quality video projection capable of cinema and data/computer uses.

-• Foyer with box office, information displays, sales kiosk and/or shop *
+• Foyer with box office, information displays, sales kiosk and/or shop*

-• Bar and/or cafe facilities *
+• Bar and/or café facilities*

-• Staff offices *
+• Staff offices*

-• Energy efficient design for the whole building *
+• Energy efficient design for the whole building*

-• Illuminated external displays and poster areas *
+• Illuminated external displays and poster areas*

 Desirable facilities

-• A range of film projection formats
+• Additional film projection formats

-• Gallery capability within public spaces such as bar/café or corridors *
+• Gallery capability within public spaces such as bar/café or corridors*

-• Media production and post-production units (some available to let) *
+• Media production and post-production units (some available to let)*

 • Commentary/sound control booth in at least one cinema